egoist/bili/docs/api.md

 ### js

 Type: `string` `boolean`<br>
-Default: `buble`
+Default: `babel`

-Specify the Rollup plugin we should use to transform JS files, you can set it to `false` to disable this.
+Specify the Rollup plugin we should use to transform `.js` files, you can set it to `false` to disable this.

 Built-in js plugin: